akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 1. Precompute valid rows.
 2. For every possible 8th row, find all valid 7th rows.
 3. For the 6th row, only consider rows that satisfy the three-letter minimum with rows 7 through 9.
 Continue this until the edge of the grid.
-Note that the first three rows have special restrictions because they're near the edge of the grid.
+Note that the first three rows have special restrictions because they're near the edge.
 4. Do the DFS check.
 5. Check special conditions.

 I've lost track of how many grids make it to Step 4, but it's probably \\(O(c^{n^2/2})\\) for an even smaller value of \\(c\\).
 However, calculating the next row is an inefficient operation: we need to iterate through all valid rows, and do an \\(O(n)\\) check for each one.
 It'd be nice if we could precompute things.

-#### Take 4: "Go"ing a "Bit" Crazy
+### Take 4: "Go"ing a "Bit" Crazy

 We were beginning to reach the limits of this grid representation: boolean arrays weren't fun to work with, and we couldn't precompute too much because it's so space-inefficient.